brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-ama-birch-and-bennet-bergman.md

       Poems, was recently published by Knife Fork Book, Toronto.
 He is a founding editor of Slow Poetry in America Newsletter and auric press.
 His work is included in the current issue of The Tiny.
+  - person: paul-legault
+    event_bio: "Paul Legault is the author of, most recently, The Tower (Coach House Books, 2020).
+His previous books include The Madeleine Poems (Omnidawn, 2010), The Other Poems (Fence, 2011), The Emily Dickinson Reader: An English-to-English Translation of the Complete Poems of Emily Dickinson (McSweeney’s, 2012), Self-Portrait in a Convex Mirror 2 (Fence, 2016), and Lunch Poems 2 (Spork, 2018).
+He also co-edited The Sonnets: Translating and Rewriting Shakespeare (Nightboat, 2012)."
   - person: sarah-wang
     event_bio: "Sarah Wang is a writer in New York.
 She has written for BOMB, The New Republic, n+1, PEN America, The Los Angeles Review of Books, and